 For over 25 years, televised Fred Friendly Seminars have added a unique dimension to public affairs programming on PBS.
 Exploring urgent social and public policy issues as wide-ranging as affirmative action, end-of-life care, national energy policy, and bioterrorism, the Seminars invite PBS viewers to struggle with gripping dilemmas drawn from real scenarios facing Americans and determine what their own choices would be if faced with these challenges.
+Their timeless quality makes them relevant to many of the issues we still face today.
+Please contact us to learn more about the programs and to find out how to order or view them.

 The Seminars always begin with a little story and a problem that could confront almost anyone.
 The implications of this problem, whatever it may be, then ripple out to encompass larger and larger issues and trigger ethical, emotional, legal, and public policy questions that are always overlapping and sometimes in conflict.
 Each Seminar program brings together a carefully chosen panel that contributes professional expertise as well as personal experience to the discussion.
 As the panelists wrestle with the issues presented in the hypothetical story, they are encouraged not just to say what they think about an issue, but to say what they would do in difficult decision-making situations if they were personally involved.
 The viewers are along for the ride, emotionally and intellectually, as the story creates a link for citizens between their lives and issues in the headlines that so often seem remote, abstract and unconnected to their day to day concerns.